AntipasG/100_Days_of_Code_Python/Day_1/README.md

-This is Day 1 of working on the projectes of python [## Printing to the Console
+This is Day 1 of working on the project of python

 ## Instructions

-Write a program in main.py that prints the same notes from the previous lesson using what you have learnt about the Python print function.
+Write a program in main.py that prints the same notes from the previous lesson using what you have learned about the Python print function.

 **Warning:** The output in your program should match the example output shown below exactly, character for character, even spaces and symbols should be identical, otherwise the tests won't pass.